HarroldVan/Ip-address-management-solution/Readme.txt

-Instruction

-Installation
+Readme Installation Instruction

-1. Once was the project is downloaded, go to angular/dist and copy the folder angular and paste it to the xampp/htdocs.
-2. Create a database "ip_management".
+1. Create a database "ip_management".
-3. Open to your terminal cd to the projects backend and run the command "php artisan migrate".
+2. Open to your terminal cd to the projects backend and run the command "php artisan migrate".
-4. Once the command successfully migrated, run this command "php artisan serve".
+3. Once the command successfully migrated, run this command "php artisan serve".
+4. To your terminal cd angular folder ang run the command "ng serve".

 Usage